andi-spajk/tsuquo/README.md

 # TODO

-* raylib GUI
 * add github releases
-* graphviz generation doesn't escape special chars when printing a range, even though tsuquo requires the input to do that
 * add support for matchall `.` and negation `[^a]`
 * fix bug when cloning a `.sh` file (see step 4 from Building section).
 The file also shows up as modified in `git status`